 Local authorities and education settings do not need to complete their usual day-to-day attendance processes to follow up on non-attendance.
 Hollygirt School records the daily attendance of vulnerable children and/or the children of key workers.
-This daily attendance sheet will be submitted to the Department for Education by 1200 hours in accordance with the guidance as set out in the link below.
+This daily attendance sheet will be submitted to the Department for Education.